joelparkerhenderson/wordbooks/pages/general-data-protection-regulation/index.md

 * Obtaining consent: Organizations must obtain explicit and informed consent from individuals before collecting and processing their personal data.

-* Transparency: Organizations must provide individuals with clear and concise information about how their personal data is being processed.
+* Transparency: Organizations must provide individuals with clear concise information about how their data is being processed.

 * Data portability: Individuals have the right to receive a copy of their personal data and to transfer it to another organization.